 - 1. Producers are encouraged to use best management practices to protect and improve the quality of plant stocks and crops. - 2.
 USDA's National Seed Storage Laboratory to maintains the genetic diversity of crop seed stock important to agricultural production and works to develop and maintain unique germplasm. - 3.
 The Germplasm Enhancement Maize (GEM) program works to increase the genetic diversity and reduce the genetic vulnerability of commercial hybrids. - 4.
-U.S. Corn seed commerce complies with the Federal Seed Act32 regarding fair trade and proper labeling. - 5.
-Producers are required to comply with Plant Protection Act33 regulations regarding the import of plants and plant products. - a.
-Producers support use of naturally occurring processes in developing plant/crop improvements for agricultural purposes within appropriate guidelines (e.g., enhanced ploidy, gene editing, RNA interference [RNAi], biologicals, etc.) - 6.
-Producers' crops are grown under the federal government's coordinated framework for regulation of biotechnology, which is a coordinated, risk-based system to ensure that new biotechnology products are safe for the environment and human and animal health.34 - a.
-The USDA's Animal and Plant Health Inspection Service (APHIS)35 is responsible for protecting agriculture from pests and diseases including regulatory oversight over products of modern biotechnology that could pose such a risk. - b.
-The Environmental Protection Agency through a registration process regulates the sale, distribution and use of pesticides in order to protect health and the environment, regardless of how the pesticide was made or its mode of action.
-This includes regulation of those pesticides that are produced by an organism through techniques of modern biotechnology. - c.
-The Food and Drug Administration is responsible for ensuring the safety and proper labeling of all plant-derived food and feed, including those developed through genetic engineering.
+U.S. Corn seed commerce complies with the Federal Seed Act37 regarding fair trade and proper labeling. - a) Producers are ensured by the Federal Seed Act that suppliers provide seed that is of high-quality quality, compliant with all applicable laws and regulations, and corresponding to their labels and marketing. - b) Producers work with their suppliers to ensure the availability of records, including any applied treatment, certified status or phytosanitary certificates, for local or imported seed, or propagation material. - 5.
+Producers evaluate options and work with their seed providers to select the varieties that better adapt to their soil, climate, environmental, and socio-economic factors - 6.
+Producers are required to comply with Plant Protection Act38 regulations regarding the import of plants and plant products. - a) Producers support use of naturally occurring processes in developing plant/crop improvements for agricultural purposes within appropriate guidelines (e.g., enhanced ploidy, gene editing, RNA interference [RNAi], biologicals, etc.) - 7.
+Producers' crops are grown under the federal government's coordinated framework for regulation of biotechnology, which is a coordinated, risk-based system to ensure that new biotechnology products are safe for the environment and human and animal health.39 - a) The USDA's Animal and Plant Health Inspection Service (APHIS)40 is responsible for protecting agriculture from pests and diseases including regulatory oversight over products of modern biotechnology that could pose such a risk. - b) The Environmental Protection Agency through a registration process regulates the sale, distribution and use of pesticides in order to protect health and the environment, regardless of how the pesticide was made or its mode of action.
+This includes regulation of those pesticides that are produced by an organism through techniques of modern biotechnology.

+c) The Food and Drug Administration is responsible for ensuring the safety and proper labeling of all plant-derived food and feed, including those developed through genetic engineering.